-The performance management program is an organization-wide initiative to measure, analyze and report on the performance of the services provided by the City of Scottsdale.
+The High Performance and Innovation initiative is an organization-wide effort to measure, analyze, improve and report on the services provided by the City of Scottsdale.

-Quarterly reports provide progress updates regarding key performance measures included in the annual budget book.
-Quarterly updates are also provided on the organization strategic plan.
+The quarterly performance report provides progress updates regarding key performance measures included in the annual budget book.
+Quarterly updates are also provided on the organization strategic plan .

-The City Manager's Office prepares an annual report to our citizens consistent with the AGA's citizen-centric reporting initiative.
-The short report is intended to give citizens a better understanding of their government and provide a more meaningful debate about fiscal priorities, performance results and future challenges.
+The City Manager's Office prepares an annual report (PDF) consistent with the AGA's citizen-centric reporting initiative.
+The short report is intended to give the community a better understanding of their government and provide a more meaningful debate about fiscal priorities, performance results and future challenges.
 We have given a presentation (PDF) about our annual report and how it is prepared.

 Scottsdale overview and demographics

 An overview presentation (PDF) based on the annual budget and annual report is available along with documents on that are included in the annual budget and updated each year.

 Budget and Financial Reports